-The Viking Academy Trust has invested funds via the Insignis platform during 2022-23.
+The Viking Academy Trust has invested surplus cash funds via the Insignis platform during 2023/24.
 The Investment Policy is monitored closely through FAR committee and adjustments are made to investments regularly.
-During 2022-23 the Trust made in excess of £17,000 profit through careful, considered investment banking.
-In addition, the trust looks to hold surplus cash balances on deposit to maximise any potential interest returns.
+During 2023/24, the Trust made in excess of £50,000 in interest through careful, considered investment banking.